grimme-lab/wB97X-3c/README.md

 # ORCA4wB97X-3c
 This is a Fortran script for setting up a wB97X-3c calculation with ORCA.

+### Release version (recommended)
+The use of the release binary is recommended.
+The binary has to be added to a location belonging to your `$PATH` variable.

 ### Building with Fortran package Manager
 You can use the Fortran Package Manager (https://github.com/fortran-lang/fpm) to build the project.
 To install the project in your prefered path, just use